cchuang2009/2016-1/PyConTW2017TalkIPythonFiles/README.md

-This is the data of a Talk for PyCon TW - 2017.
+This is the data of a Talk given for PyCon TW - 2017.
 Materials were formed by  three IPython notebook files:

 1. [Part1: Data Cleaning](Dengue-taiwan-2016.ipynb)<br>
 2. [Part2: Attack Coefficient $R_t$](Rt_pyton.ipynb)<br>